Flushed at 'The Basin': NZ thrash India by 10 wickets

 Trent Boult (4/39 in 22 overs) and Tim Southee (5/61 in 21 overs), one of the finest but most under-rated new ball pairs in world cricket, showed that when it boils down to playing incisive seam and swing bowling, this batting line-up is still a work in progress.
 The required target of nine runs was knocked off by New Zealand without much ado for their 100th Test win.

+"I think we let ourselves down massively with the bat in the first innings," India skipper Virat Kohli said after the match.
+"You could say the toss played a big role in the Test match but that's an uncontrollable, so you can't focus on that and take that as massive factor.
+But having said that, the first innings performance pushed us back," he added.

 India's last defeat was against Australia at Perth during the 2018-19 series but the loss at the Basin Reserve would hurt them more because the visitors have not surrendered in such fashion of late.
-There was no resistance from a star-studded line-up and more than intent, the failure was due to poor technique on a track that had something on the third and fourth day as well.
+There was no resistance from a star-studded line-up and more than intent, the failure was due to poor technique on a track that had something on the third and fourth day.

 This is a team that plays fast bowling much better than their predecessors, the reason for their success on the bouncy Australian tracks.
 But when it comes to facing conventional seam and swing bowling in testing conditions, they are yet to learn the art of saving a Test match.

 India had lost the mental battle on the first day itself when they saw the moisture on the wicket.
 The toss became a factor and not for one session did they look comfortable.
-Mayank Agarwal was the only batsman, who felt at home at patches, as New Zealand showed what a Test match strategy is all about.
+Mayank Agarwal was the only batsman who felt at home, albeit in patches, as New Zealand showed what a Test match strategy is all about.

-If the first innings was about mixing back of length deliveries with fuller length balls, the second innings saw the pacers coming from round the wicket and targeting the rib-cage.
+If the first innings was about mixing back of length deliveries with fuller length balls, the second saw the pacers coming from round the wicket and targeting the rib-cage.
 The line was disconcerting and it stifled them for good.
-It affected their mindset and once Ajinkya Rahane and Hanuma Vihari stepped out on the fourth morning, defeat was written all over as both looked ill-equipped to handle such high-quality seam bowling.
+It affected their mindset and when Ajinkya Rahane and Hanuma Vihari stepped out on the fourth morning, defeat was written all over as both looked ill-equipped to handle such high quality seam bowling.

 Rahane (29 off 75 balls) and Vihari (15 off 79 balls) are players who only play long-form cricket at the international level and both are known for their patience.
-But little would have the Indian vice-captain apprehended that he would get delivery from Boult, which he thought would move away after pitching but it held its line and he had no option but to jab at it, and all he got was an edge.
+But little did the Indian vice-captain apprehend that he would get a delivery from Boult, which, instead of moving away after pitching, held its line.
+With the ball doing exactly the opposite of what Rahane had thought, he had no option but to jab at it, and all he got was an edge.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)